zalando/postgres-operator/docs/administrator.md

 `PodTemplate` used by the operator is yet to be updated with the default values used internally in K8s.

+The operator also support lazy updates of the Spilo image.
+That means the pod template of a PG cluster's stateful set is updated immediately with the new image, but no rolling upgrade follows.
+This feature saves you some downtime when you know pods are re-started after the update anyway, for instance due to the node rotation.

 ## Logical backups

 The operator can manage K8s cron jobs to run logical backups of Postgres